 What We Offer

 We design books in different languages.
-When the design, or look, of all editions of your book is consistent, your work is easily recognized.
-In this way, you create your brand as an author.
+When the design of all your books is consistent, your readers and fans easily recognize them.
+This can help you grow your following.

 When a book is published in different languages, its market potential increases enormously.
 Some books are translated into many languages, and others, into one or two.

 Several factors will determine the languages that you translate your book into.
+You may have friends, acquaintances or business partners who speak another language who would be interested in your book.
 The main issue to consider is who your readership is in each language.
 If people would read your book, why not make it available to them?
-To maximize the reach of your book, first decide which markets have the most potential.

 “Jill has been a terrific editor and designer for my book, The Stairway to Happiness.
 This is my first book so the handholding required from Jill was very significant and her overall advice throughout was of the highest order.
 The editing was meticulous, considered and wise, the overall interior design easy to read and attractive, and the front and back covers striking and very appealing.
 Jill also handled the printing coordination and the translation into ebook formats.
 The net result exceeded my already high expectations and I am very grateful for Jill’s professional help and support at every stage of the process.”